Abhishaike/HyperProtoNetReproduce/README.md

 ## Current Issues
-There is some bug in how I am reporting the overall loss for training and testing.
+There is some bug in how I am reporting the overall loss for training and testing, leading to extremely joint losses.
 It doesn't affect the actual results,